buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 If the user interface you’re designing includes forms – and it’s highly likely it will – I’d strongly recommend Adam Silver’s [Form Design Patterns](https://shop.smashingmagazine.com/products/form-design-patterns-by-adam-silver).
 It’s comprehensive and – like all books published by my friends at Smashing Magazine – it’s beautifully designed and printed.

+{% include figure.html url="/images/ch2/c3-s3-3-credit-card-form.png" alt="Sign In" description="This is a temporary image (and it’s not mine, it’s Netlify’s).
+It will be replaced by an image drawn in a similar style the components I created for Chapter 2." %}

 ### Credit Card Forms

 _/* Look at Letterboxd’s credit card form. */_